pranshurastogi/DePharma-ETHGlobal/README.md

 ## What we're building -

-DePharma is an ecosystem which lets you do -
+DePharma is an ecosystem with the following features -

-1. Vaccine store- Buy vaccine with unlock protocol.
+1. Vaccine store- Buy vaccine using unlock protocol.
 2. Consult a doc - With decentralised storage system like IPFS and Live peer, interact with doctor and be the owner of your documents solely.
 After the successful prescription, you can buy the prescribed drugs from the platform.
 3. Buy the essential healthcare equipments - Marketplace to buy the essential equipments like  [Masks, Face shield, Gloves, etc.]
 4. Fundraising raffle - Create raffle fundraising event with POAP.